fimtow/fimtow.github.io/about.markdown

 permalink: /about/
 ---

-Software Engineering Student at ENSIAS and game development enthusiast.
+Software Engineering Student at ENSIMAG.